• Skip to primary navigation

 • Garlic will lift up the taste of this Italian-style starter to a whole new level.
 Garlic is a humble ingredient with important antibiotic and anti-inflammatory properties but is often overlooked for its distinctive smell.
 Don't be afraid to use it.
 You can always neutralize the smell by adding a few drops of lemon juice.

 • Sundried tomatoes are a flavourful addition that goes amazingly well with good-quality dried ham.
 Cut them in halves - less is more on these canapes.
 Sun-dried tomatoes from a jar are better for this recipe, as they help with the speedy prep of this scrumptious snack.
 See the recipe substitution section and notes for instructions on how to use dry-packed ones.
-Try this versatile ingredient in this sundried tomato tapenade or sundried tomato pasta salad.
+Try this versatile ingredient in this sundried tomato tapenade, chorizo and prawn pasta, or sundried tomato pasta salad.

 Garnish (Optional)